1. Education

 • You need two more people for your baseball team.
 How can you find them?

-• You accidently broke a really big picture window at a neighbor's house.
+• You accidentally a really big picture window at a neighbor's house.
 How are you going to take care of that?

-7. After ranking the solutions from best (most positive effect on the most people.)
+• After ranking the solutions from best (most positive effect on most people.)
 Make a list of the steps you need to finally resolve the problem.

 Evaluation